JAsomart/Documentation/Exchange/CalendarInfo-UserGuide.md

 - Outlook does not provide a way to change a meeting organizer.
 To change the meeting organizer of a recurring meeting, end the recurring meeting.
 To do this, set an earlier end date and send the update to all attendees.
 After you complete this step, the new organizer should create a new recurring meeting.

-  -For more information about setting an earlier end date, see [Cancel a meeting](https://support.microsoft.com/en-us/office/cancel-a-meeting-9e1eac0d-0462-4a01-ad0b-7d0543819562)
+  - For more information about setting an earlier end date, see [Cancel a meeting](https://support.microsoft.com/en-us/office/cancel-a-meeting-9e1eac0d-0462-4a01-ad0b-7d0543819562)

 ### Avoid using a recurring meeting to share attachments